sunpazed/phillips-hue-web-control/README.md

 =============

 A small utility to update the colour of your Phillips Hue light via a simple webpage control.
+Currently untested, and hasily thrown together over an hour or so.
-Currently untested, please feel free to test and contribute your ideas.
+Please feel free to test and contribute your ideas.

 How to use it
 -------------